Chen Yanxiang

 Chen first appears in a Veritable Records entry for 1394, when he was appointed to the Korean Bureau of Astronomy along with a Chinese merchant from the Thai kingdom of Ayutthaya.
 At some point, he left Korea.
 He returned to Korea in 1406 with a cargo of exotic birds, pepper, and other Southeast Asian goods, claiming—without any credentials—to be an ambassador from a Javanese king.
-Off the Korean coastline, Chen was attacked by Japanese pirates possibly hired by the daimyo of Tsushima Island and lost his entire cargo.
-He eventually went back to Java after being hosted by Korean king Taejong and the "King of Japan", presumably the shogun Ashikaga Yoshimochi.
+Off the Korean coastline, Chen was attacked by Japanese pirates, possibly hired by the daimyo of Tsushima Island, and lost his entire cargo.
+He eventually went back to Java after being hosted by the Korean king Taejong and the "King of Japan", presumably the shogun Ashikaga Yoshimochi.
 Chen returned to Japan in 1411, this time with an official title of high rank granted by the Javanese court.
 He visited Kyoto, then Japan's capital, while sending his grandson to offer gifts to the Korean court.
 In 1412, his grandson asked the Korean government for a naval escort back to Java.
 The Korean government declined.
 Chen is not mentioned thereafter.
 He was the only known person from Indonesia to have ever visited dynastic Korea.

 Background

 Chen Yanxiang was of Chinese descent, as made clear by his typically Chinese name.
 He was probably a Chinese merchant based on the Indonesian island of Java, on whose northern coastline large numbers of South Chinese people had settled by the beginning of the fifteenth century.
 Javanese contact with the Chinese particularly intensified with the influx of Chinese merchants who decided to stay in the island following Ming China's prohibitions on private maritime trade, and with the early Ming emperors' great interest in the tribute trade, which included the famed treasure voyages that reached Java on several occasions.
 Javanese states often hired personnel of Chinese origin as envoys for the tribute trade, although these individuals were sufficiently assimilated into Javanese court protocol to receive high-ranking noble titles such as arya and patih.

-In the late fourteenth and early fifteenth centuries, Java was divided between multiple polities of which the most prominent was Majapahit.
-The campaigns of Hayam Wuruk and Gajah Mada ensured that the majority of the island had fallen under Majapahit hegemony by the late fourteenth century, but by the next century its control over the northern coastline was beginning to ebb.
+In the late fourteenth and early fifteenth centuries, Java was divided between multiple polities, of which the most prominent was Majapahit.
+The campaigns of Hayam Wuruk and Gajah Mada ensured that the majority of the island had fallen under Majapahit hegemony by the late fourteenth century, but by the next century, its control over the northern coastline was beginning to ebb.
 The Joseon Veritable Records, a Korean history which is the only source yet known for Chen's life, refers only to "Java" (Korean: 爪哇 Jowa) without naming a specific polity.
 The polity that patronized the merchant is generally taken to be Majapahit, the independent Javanese state most active in maritime trade during the period.